Cultural Education Hub Overview

 Cultural Education Hub project in numbers:

-- 450 schools engaged in creative workshops or residencies.
+• 450 schools able to engage in creative workshops or residencies.

-- 300 teachers participating in Creative Professional Development sessions in a variety of creative subjects.
+• 300 teachers able to participate in Creative Professional Development sessions in a variety of creative subjects.

-- Support for nearly 30 creative freelancers to work in education settings.
+• Support for 27 creative freelancers to work in education settings.

 Contact

-If you would like to find out more about how the WEMA Cultural Education Hub can support and enhance the creative curriculum in your school or education setting, please use the button below to contact our Programme Lead Megan Clarke.
+If you would like to find out more about how the WEMA Cultural Education Hub can support and enhance the creative curriculum in your school or education setting, please use the button below to contact us.

 Funding